apprentice3d/reality.capture-go-cli.sample/README.md

-A command-line app illustrating use of Forge Reality Capture API to get an OBJ from collection of jpg images
+A command-line app illustrating use of Forge Reality Capture API to get an OBJ from collection of jpg images.